 The protocol helps you rise above trauma and promotes intelligence, awareness, calmness and personal growth.

-It will help you to lower your depression and anxiety within days of starting.
+It will help you to lower your stress hormones and your depression and anxiety within days of starting.
 We help to guide you where you need to change in your life to be happy and peaceful.

 I’ve put all of the Essential components together in a Short Guide.
-I’ve left out Everything Else.
+I’ve left out Everything Else by Design.